-Representatives from the College participate in the Ontario Regulators for Access meetings.
+Representatives from the CRTO participate in the Ontario Regulators for Access Consortium and Registration Exchange Group meetings.
 These sessions provide a forum for discussing best practices in registration, policy initiation and development.

 Staff and Council members have attended a number of conferences and other events related to regulation, credential and competency assessment.
-Specific events attended by Registration Committee members and/or staff include:
+Specific events include: